-While many consider mathematics to be a difficult subject, with proper teaching and preparation it can be one of the easiest subjects to learn, as it is not based on the subjective opinion of an examiner like other subjects are.
-So what can we say about the GCSE of mathematics from all of this?
-It is a little less complex at the top than in other exams, probably because of its great strength at the bottom.
-But there is much more to whether an exam is difficult than complex.
-And there's a lot more to how good an exam is than how difficult it is.
+Mathematics is often seen as a challenging subject, but with the right teaching and preparation, it can be one of the easiest to learn.
+This is because it is not based on the subjective opinion of an examiner like other subjects.
+So, what can we say about the GCSE of mathematics?
+It is a little less complex than other exams, likely due to its strength at the lower levels.
+However, there is more to an exam's difficulty than its complexity.

-Therefore, a larger picture means that the exam covers a wide range of skills and a higher line means that the middle question is more difficult.
+Overall, the exam covers a wide range of skills and the middle questions are more difficult.